 WHAT IS RETINAL DETACHMENT?

 Retinal detachment is a severe ocular emergency where the thin layer of tissue, the Retina, pulls away from its normal position.
 Patients can experience sudden flashes of light and dark spots in their field of vision.
 Contacting an ophthalmologist when these symptoms appear can help save your vision.
-The longer the it goes untreated the greater the risk of permanent vision loss in the affected eye.
+The longer it goes untreated the greater the risk of permanent vision loss in the affected eye.

 - Aging — The condition is more common in people over age 50